jpena23/auto_deploy/README.md

 Instructions:

 Download the "deploy.sh" script into a directory of your choice. <br />
-Navigate to this directory "cd /path/to/your/directory".
+Navigate to this directory "cd /path/to/your/directory". <br />
-Run "bash deploy.sh" from the command line.
+Run "bash deploy.sh" from the command line. <br />
-The script may prompt you to enter your sudo credentials if not ran as a priveledged user.
+The script may prompt you to enter your sudo credentials if not ran as a priveledged user. <br />
-The script may prompt you to enter in your MySQL credentials if you have already have it installed.
+The script may prompt you to enter in your MySQL credentials if you have already have it installed. <br />
-NOTE: the default password for the MySQL root password is empty.
+NOTE: the default password for the MySQL root password is empty. <br />